 Most academic databases just index items within a specific subject area.
 Some are more developed than others, and some will have more content than others.
 Generally speaking these databases will be smaller than the multidisciplinary databases, because they're covering a narrower area.

 You can limit the E‑resources Guide to show databases for specific subject areas, but for more context the best starting point is the Find resources tab on your department's Library Subject Guide.
-The Subject Guides have been put together by your Academic Liaison Librarian who knows the best databases to use for your particular needs!
+The Subject Guides have been put together by your Faculty Librarians who know the best databases to use for your particular needs!

 We're focusing in this section mainly on databases for things like journal articles and conference proceedings but there are also specialist databases for particular types of material such as newspaper articles, theses, and data sets.
 Again, your Library Subject Guide will have advice on any such databases that are specifically relevant to your subject area.
 You can also search the E‑resources Guide by "Category":